-a personal music streaming server
+a personal music streaming server that works

 My laptop went out of disk space – thank you, Parallels.

-My phone has only 16GB of storage.
+My phone had only 16GB of storage.

 So I started looking out for an open source, or at least free, music streaming application that I can make use of.